Ask users for…

 How to design and build

-- Bulleted list of allowed file types and sizes
+- Bullet list of allowed file types and sizes

 How this pattern works

-- Avoid error states by listing out what types and sizes of files are accepted.
-The types of files accepted depend on the form.
-Most forms accept pdf, jpg, jpeg, and png.
+- Help prevent error states by listing the types and sizes of files allowed above the File input component.
+The allowed file types depend on the form, though most forms accept pdf, jpg, jpeg, and png.

-- Do not italicize information regarding file sizes.
+- Do not italicize file type and size help text.
 Long strings of italicized text can be difficult to read for some users with low vision or reading disabilities.